MatthiasWM/NewtonROMReader/README.md

 in the `<SdFat.h>` header file.

-Load the `.ino` file and set the board to 'Arduino Due (Programming Port)`, then chose the right port from the `Tools > Port` menu.
+Load the `.ino` file and set the board to 'Arduino Due (Programming Port)`, then choose the right port from the `Tools > Port` menu.

-Open the serial monitor `Tools > Serail Monitor` and press `Ctrl-U` to upload the firmware to the Programmer.
+Open the serial monitor `Tools > Serial Monitor` and press `Ctrl-U` to upload the firmware to the Programmer.

 ## PCB Layout

-The Programmer PCB was designed with Eagle CAD 7.7.0 Stadard Edition.
-It's a two layer board with no exeptional requirements.
+The Programmer PCB was designed with Eagle CAD 7.7.0 Standard Edition.
+It's a two layer board with no exceptional requirements.

 The SO-DIMM 72 modules are not very common anymore and are somewhat hard to find.
 The SD Card socket is a standard SMD part.
-Pin headers shoudl be square shaped to fit the Arduino receptables well.
+Pin headers should be square shaped to fit the Arduino receptacles well.

 ## Usage

 The Programmer writes a 90's style menu over the USB serial port connection.
 Functions can be selected by typing the command key and Return.
-Most commands will require confimation of the status of the programmer.
+Most commands will require confirmation of the status of the programmer.
 Type "ok" and Return to confirm your setup.

  - `s`: Check all connectors on the board fro short circuits.
 This tool helps